PixioDoc LogoPixioDoc

 Record, compress (40–60% size reduction), and play back short clinical videos directly in the patient timeline.
 Compare videos from different visits without leaving the app.

 PT, athletic trainers, and primary care all see the same visual record at the access level you grant.
-Every access is logged, under HIPAA and GDPR.
+Every access is logged, under GDPR and equivalent privacy regimes.

 How to document orthopedics progress with PixioDoc